infernojs/inferno/packages/inferno-create-class/README.md

 # inferno-create-class
 > Provides a helper to create Inferno Components without needing ES2015

 Note: this is similar to `React.createClass` in that methods are out-bound.
-However, this module does not support mixins.

 ## Install